barrida/practical-spring-security/sc2-basic-auth/README.md

 1. Clone this repository and save it to your computer.
 2. Open IntelliJ and import it as a "Maven" project.
 3. Right click to BasicAuthApplication.java class and "Run"
+4. Browse http://localhost:8080/ and sign-in with the credentials below
+   1. username: suleyman
+   2. password: 1234